openmainframeproject/feilong/zvmsdk/tests/fvt/README.rst

 - All zCC REST request should be sent through zCC client in test_utils.py.

-- For those tests should be run in different Linux distros, pleaes add tests into test_guest.GuestHandlerTestCaseWithMultipleDeployedGuest .
+- For those tests should be run in different Linux distros, please add tests into one of the following two test classes in test_guest.py:

+  * GuestHandlerTestCase.

+    (Add @parameterized.expand(TEST_IMAGE_LIST) to extend the case, you can refer to test_guest_live_resize_cpus).

+  * GuestHandlerTestCaseWithMultipleDeployedGuest.

+    (Add @parameterized.expand(TEST_USERID_LIST) to extend the case, you can refer to test_guest_power_actions).

 Run function tests